snapclient

 mplayer http://ice1.somafm.com/secretagent-128-aac -ao pcm:file=/tmp/snapfifo -af format=s16LE -srate 48000

-Test the server config on other knowen platform
+Test the server config on other known platform

 ./snapclient from the snapcast repo